obianalysts-umich/obstinit/README.md

 ## Background

 This is the draft space for our OBI "tools" package.
+This package is meant to provide a series of tools we regularly use in data processing and visualization and to save time used on repetitive coding tasks.

 ## Installation